 Heidi Hembry IBCLC - Lactation Consultant & Breastfeeding Counsellor

-Home visits usually within 24 - 48hrs
+Home visits often within 48hrs of contact

 Heidi Hembry IBCLC

 Hertfordshire & surrounding areas

 Heidi Hembry is a Lactation Consultant (IBCLC) with over 13 years of experience, supporting families on their breastfeeding journeys.
 Whether your desire is to breastfeed exclusively, combination feed, or just to have a more positive breastfeeding experience, she can help you to make a personalised plan to suit you and your baby:

 "Having struggled with breastfeeding my first baby, I have both personal and professional experience of common concerns, such as weight loss/gain, low supply, tongue tie, painful feeds, expressing and mastitis.
 I am also experienced with oversupply, reflux, thrush, twins & multiples, stopping breastfeeding, responsive and safe formula feeding, introducing solids and returning to work whilst breastfeeding.

 I initially trained and volunteered with the Breastfeeding Network (BfN) from 2009.
 After several years of working with families and babies in hospital, at home, and in the community I qualified as a Tutor and Supervisor with the BfN in 2012, and as an IBCLC in 2015.
 With a foundation in evidence-based research and mother centred counselling, I offer 1:1 support to Hertfordshire families, in the comfort of your own home to help you overcome breastfeeding concerns"